Skip to main content Skip to secondary navigation

 Instructor: Brian Coyne

 Most people agree that democracy is a good thing, but do we agree on what democracy is?
 This course will examine the concept of democracy in political philosophy.
 We will address the following questions: What reason(s), if any, do we have for valuing democracy?
 What does it mean to treat people as political equals?
 When does a group of individuals constitute "a people," and how can a people make genuinely collective decisions?
 Can democracy really be compatible with social inequality?
 With an entrenched constitution?
 With representation?
 By the end of the course, students should be able to recognize, analyze, and evaluate philosophical arguments in defense of democracy and to understand how differing accounts of the value of democracy lead to different conclusions about the kinds of institutions and social conditions that democracy requires.
-Ultimately, students should be able to form their own judgments about the kinds of political institutions we ought to have, and to persuasively support these judgments with analytically rigorous ethical argument.
+Ultimately, students should be able to form their own judgments about the kinds of political institutions we ought to have, and to persuasively support these judgments with analytically rigorous ethical arguments.
+Syllabus available here.

 Ancient Greek Rationality, Public and Private (POLISCI 238R/438R, CLASSICS 395, PHIL 338R)